 Select group of instrumentalists offering experience in the reading and performing of literature for small ensembles.
 Membership through audition with the appropriate director.

-Music 172 (1)Brass Ensemble
+Music 172 (1) Brass Ensemble 3 hrs.
+Lab.

 Select group of instrumentalists offering experience in the reading and performing of literature for small ensembles.
 Membership through audition with the appropriate director.